 If you already have a pool and don’t want to go through the hassle of a full-scale pool renovation, then an offline chlorinator is your best option.
 With an offline chlorinator, you won’t have to worry about cutting a portion of your pipe.

 As an alternative, you will just have to put a few holes in the PVC plumbing.
-Also, an offline chlorinator is a space saver option, especially if there is little room to install a pool chlorinator.
+Also, an offline chlorinator is a space-saving option, especially if there is little room to install a pool chlorinator.

 Advantages and Disadvantages of Automatic Pool Chlorinator